 Do you think the pros of buying an REO outweigh the cons?
 If you do, then you are like a lot of people out there.
 Make sure you consider everything before buying an REO.
 Work with an experienced REO Real Estate Broker.
 These brokers know the banks involved, they know the systems they use and more importantly, they know how to get the REO deals done.

 Banks like REO deals to be clean and simple.
 They do not want to see an offer full of contingencies and with little money down.
 They have already lost a lot of money on the property and want out with as much cash down as possible.
-Your broker will be able craft an offer that is as attractive for the bank as possible, while still looking out for your needs.
+Your broker will be able craft an offer that is attractive to the bank, while still looking out for your needs.

 Get a good home inspection done.
 It’s unlikely that the bank will do anything about it, but at least you will know all the issues you need to repair after you buy it.
 Knowing is half the battle, because it at least allows you to plan for the expenses.